 Most B2B SaaS teams already have AI activity across product, design, engineering, and QA.
 The issue is not whether AI is present.
 The issue is whether the gains are reliable, whether usage is consistent enough to trust, and whether any of that value survives the handoffs between teams.
-McKinsey's latest survey found that workflow redesign has the biggest effect on whether organizations see EBIT impact from gen AI, while Productboard reports that AI adoption is already widespread in product teams, but maturity still varies widely.
+McKinsey's latest survey found that workflow redesign has the biggest effect on whether organizations see EBIT impact from gen AI.
+Workday's research shows that nearly 40% of AI productivity gains are lost to rework.
+The tools are improving faster than the systems around them.

 We have talked to hundreds of product and engineering leaders at mid-market B2B SaaS companies.
-This is the pattern we keep seeing: most companies fit into one of four stages right now.
-Most teams are in the messy middle, not at zero.
+This is the pattern we keep seeing: most teams are somewhere in the middle of the AI journey, not at the start.
 Activity is visible, but value is still scattered.
 The move that matters is from tool rollout into workflow change, and then into operating-model change.
+This is not a maturity ladder.
+It is a journey, and where you are depends on what you have built around the tools, not how long you have been at it.

 Individuals are experimenting.
 Learning is private.
 Leadership has low visibility.